jthack/hydeout/_posts/2024-03-05-reframing-examples.md

 This post is inspired by Daniel Miessler's [recent post on Framing](https://danielmiessler.com/p/framing-is-everything).
 It's basically required reading, and this post can be seen as a follow-up to it.

-When I think about reframing, I always think about Jocko's [GOOD](https://www.youtube.com/watch?v=IdTMDpizis8), which is simi
+When I think about reframing, I always think about Jocko's [GOOD](https://www.youtube.com/watch?v=IdTMDpizis8), which is similar to the list below.

 ## List of Reframes